 Floods are an increasing issue for the world.
 But industries, businesses and public organisations like hospitals, still don’t focus on corporate water risks as largely external to the company.

-By taking precautions and building on the right places, Water Risk Management is an effective tool for addressing current flood pressures and water challenges.
+By taking precautions and only build houses and offices at the right places, Water Risk Management is an effective tool for addressing current flood pressures and water challenges.

 Subjects on this page: